neobotix/RL-DP5/README.md

 # RL-DP5
 Software package for RL-DP5 Igus arm with extended DoF's

+This package was designed to work with the mobile manipulator mm-400 mounted with RL-DP5 with the linear actuator.
+This package provides all the necessary ros-controller interface for connecting with the MoveIt planning pipeline.

 Note 1: This package assumes that the user is using the default setup provided by the Neobotix.

 1. Start the robot bringup by running